dotnet/source-build-reference-packages/doc/known_issues.md

 ```
 Microsoft.DotNet.GenAPI.Task.targets(44,5): error CP1002: AssemblyLoadWarning: 'Could not resolve reference 'System.Security.Permissions.dll' in any of the provided search directories.'
 ```
 Workaround: n/a.
-Affects the quality of generated reference assemblies
+Try to compile reference packages and solve compilation errors.

 ## Unsupported `netcoreapp3.1` TFM
 Reference packages for TFM `netcoreapp3.1` is not supported.
-You may get numerous compilation issue like:
+You may get numerous compilation issues like:
 ```
 */lib/netcoreapp3.1/*: error CS0246: The type or namespace name 'DebuggableAttribute' could not be found
 */lib/netcoreapp3.1/*: error CS0518: Predefined type 'System.String' is not defined or imported